LeaderPortfolio

 2013

-Received the 29th annual International von Karman Wings Award.
+Received the 29th Annual International von Karman Wings Award for contributions to the aerospace industry.

 1986

-Acquired General Atomics from Chevron Oil for $60 million.
+Acquired General Atomics from Chevron for a reported $60 million.

 Philanthropic Impact